jamestharpe/jamestharpe.com/content/prompt-engineering.md

 # Prompt engineering

-**Prompt engineering** is a set of technique used to improve performance and control behavior of language-based AI models like [ChatGPT](chatgpt.md) and DALL·E. It involves designing and refining input queries or prompts to obtain more accurate, relevant, or useful responses as well as avoid issues like incoherent or unintended responses.
+**Prompt engineering** is a set of techniques used to improve performance and control the behavior of language-based AI models like [ChatGPT](chatgpt.md) and DALL·E. It involves designing and refining input queries or prompts to obtain more accurate, relevant, or useful responses as well as avoid issues like incoherent or unintended responses.

 The process of prompt engineering typically includes the following steps:

 1. Define the objective: Clearly outline the goal of the specific output you want the AI model to generate.
 2. Craft an initial prompt: Develop a question or statement to achieve the objective.
 This can involve providing context, specifying the desired format of the response, or using examples to guide the model.
 3. Test and iterate: Submit the initial prompt and evaluate the response.
 Identify areas for improvement and refine the prompt accordingly.
 Repeat this process until you get the desired output.
-In some cases, it can be necessary to include additional information or context within the prompt by providing relevant background information or specifying certain constraints.
+In some cases, it may be necessary to include additional information or context within the prompt by providing relevant background information or specifying certain constraints.
 4. Refine the prompt for length and complexity: Look for ways to simplify and shorten the prompt by simplifying the language, removing excess context, and eliminating redundant information.
 Test and iterate on this step as well.

 ## Meta-prompt engineering, an example

-**Meta-prompt engineering** is the act of guiding a language-based AI model through performing the steps of prompt engineering its self.
+One of the easiest ways to start with prompt engineering is to use meta prompt engineering. **Meta-prompt engineering** is the act of guiding a language-based AI model through performing the steps of prompt engineering itself.
 Let's say we want ChatGPT to assist with [software development](software-engineering.md); however, each time we try, the responses we get are overly broad or don't account for all the requirements as we intended.

 Here's a quick example using ChatGPT-4, with virtually no prompt engineering: